Basic Science Pharmacology

 Risk FactorDetailsClinical Significance

-JCV antibody statusPositive = prior JCV exposure; ~55–60% of MS patients are seropositiveJCV-negative patients have very low PML risk (~0.1/1000); recheck q6 months as seroconversion occurs
+JCV antibody statusPositive = prior JCV exposure; ~55–60% of MS patients are seropositiveJCV-negative patients have very low PML risk, NOT zero (false negatives + later seroconversion occur); continue periodic JCV Ab monitoring (q6 months)

 JCV antibody indexQuantitative measure of anti-JCV antibody levelIndex >1.5 = significantly higher PML risk; index <0.9 = lower risk even if seropositive